-Vocal Europe is a hybrid Research Institute dedicated to fostering dialogue and coordination among the European Union (EU), Iran, Israel, Russia, Turkey and the Western Balkans.
-Through research publications, partnerships and policy events – we aim not only to support and but also challenge European decision-makers at all levels to make informed decisions based on evidence and analysis, and providing a platform for engaging partners, stakeholders and citizens in EU policy-making.
+Vocal Europe is a Brussels-based Think-Tank dedicated to research and communication on EU Foreign Policy.
+Through research, communication campaigns, and policy events, it aims not only to support but also challenge European decision-makers at all levels to make informed decisions based on analysis, and providing a platform for engaging partners, stakeholders and citizens in EU policy-making.

 Irene Christodoulaki is a researcher at Vocal Europe.
 Irene holds a master`s degree in European Law and Policy.
 She also has an MSc in Digital Journalism from Goldsmiths, University of London.
 She has worked as a policy analyst and journalist for various research centres and NGOs in Greece, Cyprus and in the UK.
 Her main research interests are Turkey and the Middle East, EU politics, religion in international relations as well as the impact of social media in society.

 Ebubekir ISIK is a Policy Analyst at Vocal Europe.
-He works on regional parties, populism in Europe and the EU's Enlargement Politics.
+He works on EU Foreign Policy, and Turkey.